Malte of Putbus: Progeny

-With the death of Wilhelm Malte I, the House of Putbus died out because of the untimely death of his only son, Malte (born 16 September 1807, died 28 April 1837).
-The title of prince and primogeniture went to his grandson, Wilhelm Carl Gustav Malte, Count of Wylich and Lottum (born 16 April 1833, died 18 April 1907), son of his eldest daughter, Clotilde (born 23 April 1809, died 19 October 1894), who took the title Wilhelm Malte II, Prince of Putbus, bestowed by the Prussian king.
+With the death of Wilhelm Malte, the House of Putbus died out because of the untimely death of his only son, Malte (born 16 September 1807, died 28 April 1837).
+The title of prince and primogeniture went to his grandson, Wilhelm Carl Gustav Malte, Reichsgraf von Wylich und Lottum (born 16 April 1833, died 18 April 1907), son of his eldest daughter, Clotilde (born 23 April 1809, died 19 October 1894), bestowed by the Prussian king.
 He left two daughters and was succeeded by the elder one, Asta, Countess of Wylich und Lottum, Princess of Putbus.
 Upon her death in 1934, she left her estate, including one sixth of the island of Rugen, to her sister Viktoria Wanda's son, Malte von Veltheim (1889-1945), who took on the name „von Putbus“ (with consent of the German minister of the Interior).
 He later turned against the Nazi regime and died on 10 February 1945, allegedly killed with a poisonous injection, at Sachsenhausen concentration camp.

 His only son, Franz von Putbus (b.
 28 May 1927, d.
 5 April 2004), styled himself as Prince and Lord of Putbus (recognized by the judicial committee of the umbrella organization of Germany's nobility associations, and such entered into the Almanach de Gotha).
 He tried in vain to recover his father's expropriated fortunes, but his claim was turned down by the Federal Administrative Court in 1998.
 He however bought back minor parts of it, including a house on the Circle in front of Putbus Palace (which had been demolished by the East German Government in 1962).
 He was succeeded by his only son, Malte, prince of Putbus (born 1964).